zsteinkamp/photodirs/README.md

 # photodirs

-A photo cropping/resizing service with a basic browsing interface.
-Use it to serve images on your site/blog as well as to host image galleries.
+A filesystem-first photo and video serving, cropping, and resozing platform.
+Metadata is easily accessible from a full and open JSON API.
+New/Changed/Deleted files incorporated automatically.
+Comes with a very lightweight browsing UI that uses the API.

 Photodirs was made with the following design goals:

-* A fast, lightweight album/photo browsing web UI
+* Ergonomic photo URLs (i.e. no UUIDs anywhere)
 * Flexible URL-based resizing and cropping options for photos
-* Ergonomic photo URLs (i.e. no UUIDs anywhere)
+* A fast, lightweight album/photo browsing web UI
 * Publicly accessible (no authentication requried)
 * Your directory structure is your album structure
 * Your originals are mounted read-only in the container so there is no possibility of anything happening to them.